 The usage of outdoor flood lights.

-No matter if you have solar outdoor flood lights or you still stick to good old wired outdoor floodlights, the options and situations where you can use them is still as diverse as ever.
+No matter if you have solar outdoor flood lights or you still stick to good old wired outdoor floodlights, the options, and situations where you can use them is still as diverse as ever.
 Typically outdoor flood lights are used:

 - As front-door lights.
 Integrated with motions sensors, outdoor flood lights can surely make your way into your home a lot easier and safer illuminating the backyard or just the porch.

 - As parking lot lights.
 Parking lots are particularly attractive spots for automobile thieves and hence it is necessary to ensure their visibility throughout the whole night.
-Since flood light have capabilities to illuminate such vast areas, they are perfect for brightening any car park.
+Since flood lights have capabilities to illuminate such vast areas, they are perfect for brightening any car park.

 - As driveway lights.
-Similarly as there is usually need to illuminate porch so that one could reach the entrance of house safely without groping in the dark for the keyhole, there is also a need to see the way to garage by floodlighting the driveway so that you could safely drive your car in and park it.
+Similarly, as there is usually need to illuminate porch so that one could reach the entrance of house safely without groping in the dark for the keyhole, there is also a need to see the way to garage by floodlighting the driveway so that you could safely drive your car in and park it.

-- As extra safety tool.
-Along with different alarms and locks, outdoor security flood lights are also one of the safety tools meant to deter the burglars and increase the visibility in case some unexpected movements and “visitors” have been identified.
-For these purposes motion detector outdoor floodlights happen to be the most effective options as they will make an unpleasant surprise for the burglar and most likely will make him change his mind.
+- As an extra safety tool.
+Along with different alarms and locks, outdoor security flood lights are also one of the safety tools meant to deter the burglars and increase visibility in case some unexpected movements and “visitors” have been identified.
+For these purposes, motion detector outdoor floodlights happen to be the most effective options as they will make an unpleasant surprise for the burglar and most likely will make him change his mind.

 - To highlight outdoor objects.
-Whether it’s a sculpture, fountain on gorgeous old tree, outdoor floodlights are a great way how to highlight these outdoor objects so that people could enjoy their beauty during the evening hours as well.
+Whether it’s a sculpture, fountain on a gorgeous old tree, outdoor floodlights are a great way how to highlight these outdoor objects so that people could enjoy their beauty during the evening hours as well.

 Things to consider when purchasing outdoor flood lights.

-As said, outdoor floodlights now come in different designs and features e.g. energy efficient solar outdoor flood lights that use solar energy instead of consuming electricity and motion detecting outdoor flood lights that turn on and off only when a movement has been detected rest of the time saving energy in “switched-off” mode.
+As said, outdoor floodlights now come in different designs and features e.g. energy-efficient solar outdoor flood lights that use solar energy instead of consuming electricity and motion-detecting outdoor flood lights that turn on and off only when a movement has been detected rest of the time-saving energy in “switched-off” mode.
 So it is only reasonable that for people who have never dealt with purchasing flood lights it can be quite confusing process to go to a store and get the product that would most appropriately match the needs and have the desired outcome.

 The main factor which should clarify your choice should be the purpose of the flood light you are about to order as for instance flood lights meant for illuminating pathway surely will not be alike to the ones used for security.
 In order to know where to begin from, here are some of the aspects you should look for or inquire your retailer about upon making your outdoor flood light purchase:

 - Brightness.
-Different flood lights designed for different purposes have different brightness, for example flood lights meant for illuminating stages and stadiums are a lot brighter than flood lights meant for highlighting a pathway or smaller objects.
+Different flood lights designed for different purposes have different brightness, for example, flood lights meant for illuminating stages and stadiums are a lot brighter than flood lights meant for highlighting a pathway or smaller objects.
 If you want to install security flood lights, look for lamps with 500-1000 lumens of light, but for less bright lighting you should surely go for smaller lumens.

 - Range.
 Range is the distance of the objects you would like to be illuminated.
 Take this aspect into thorough consideration because once in a while we get to hear about the cases when the neighbors of outdoor flood light owners are complaining since the lights are illuminating their property as well and disturbing sleep.

 - Detection zone.
-This is the width of area that needs to be floodlighted.
+This is the width of the area that needs to be floodlighted.
 If you want to illuminate the whole backyard, you will need lamps with much wider detection zone whereas for illuminating just a single object, let’s say a tree, the detection zone can be a lot smaller.

 - The Ingress Protection (IP) rating.
-IP rating indicates the degree of protection provided against accidental contact, intervention of different objects, dust etc. This is a very important factor to consider in the case of outdoor flood lights as being located outside they are constantly in the risk of being damaged due to different weather conditions.
+IP rating indicates the degree of protection provided against accidental contact, intervention of different objects, dust, etc. This is a very important factor to consider in the case of outdoor flood lights as being located outside they are constantly in the risk of being damaged due to different weather conditions.
 The classification system is based on letters IP generally followed by two (in rare cases – three) digits:

 - The first digit of the IP rating indicated protection against intervention by solid objects for instance number 1 means that the lamp is protected against a solid object which is larger than 50 mm (for instance hand) whereas value 5, means that the fixture has such a high protection that very limited ingress of dust is possible.

-- The second digit indicates the degree of protection against moisture for instance value 1 means that the lamp will be protected only from vertically falling drops of water but the highest indicator 8 protects the whole object from full immersing in the water.
+- The second digit indicates the degree of protection against moisture for instance value 1 means that the lamp will be protected only from vertically falling drops of water but the highest indicator 8 protects the whole object from fully immersing in the water.